ChrisBeaumont/mpl-modest-image/README.md

 size.
 It is slightly slower than, though still competetive with, AxesImage for move and zoom operations that do not clear the cache.

 Unit tests can be found in the ``tests`` directory.
-ModestImage produces identical images under these tests, which exercise different interpolation schemes, moving and zooming, and color mapping.
+ModestImage does not always produce results identical to AxesImage at the pixel level, due to how it downsamples images.
+The discrepancy is minor, however, and disappears if no downsampling takes place (i.e. a screen pixel samples <= 1 data pixel)